 \begin{proposition} On the Riemannian manifold $(\stableK,\metric,\nabla)$, define $f \in C^\infty(\stableK)$ with $f(K) = \frac{1}{2} \tr{P_K \Sigma_1}$, where $P_K = \lyap(A_{\mathrm{cl}}^\intercal, K^\intercal R K + Q)$.
 Then, $f$ is smooth and under the usual identification of the tangent bundle

 Furthermore, $\hess{f}$ and $\euchess{f}$ are both self-adjoint operators such that, for any $E,F \in T_K \stableK$,

 with $\Gamma^{i,j}_{(k,\ell)(p,q)}$ denoting the Christoffel symbols of $g$ and

-\end{proposition} \begin{remark} For comparison in the absence of any constraint (\ie~ when $\substableK=\stableK$), the Hewer's update $K_{t+1} = -(B^\intercal P_{K_t} B + R)^{-1}B^\intercal P_{K_t} A$ in \cite{hewer1971iterative} can be written as
+\end{proposition} \begin{remark} {For comparison, in the absence of any constraint (\ie, when $\substableK=\stableK$), the Hewer's update $K_{t+1} = -(B^\intercal P_{K_t} B + R)^{-1}B^\intercal P_{K_t} A$ in \cite{hewer1971iterative} can be written as

-with the Riemannian quasi-Newton direction $\widehat{G}_t$ satisfying:
+with the Riemannian quasi-Newton direction $\widehat{G}_t$ satisfying,

-where $\widehat{H}_{K_t}: = (R+B^\intercal P_{K_t} B)$ is a positive definite approximation of both $\hess{f}_{K_t}$ and $\euchess{f}_{K_t}$.
-The main ``algebraic luck'' here is that the unit stepsize will remain stabilizing throughout this quasi-Newton updates.
-In general, specially on constrained submanifolds $\substableK$ and without having such a luck, we use the stability certificate as developed in \Cref{lem:stability-cert} \end{remark}
+where $\widehat{H}_{K_t}: = (R+B^\intercal P_{K_t} B)$ is a positive definite approximation of $\hess{f}_{K_t}$ and $\euchess{f}_{K_t}$.
+The \emph{algebraic coincidence} is that the unit stepsize remains stabilizing throughout these quasi-Newton updates.
+In general, and particularly on constrained submanifolds $\substableK$, one needs to instead utilize the stability certificate developed in \Cref{lem:stability-cert}.} \end{remark}

-The next corollary provides a similar result for the \ac{lqr} cost restricted to an embedded submanifold of $\stableK$, which is a consequence of \Cref{prop:extrinsic} and \Cref{prop:lqrcost}.
+As a consequence of \Cref{prop:extrinsic}, the next corollary is the analogue of \Cref{prop:lqrcost} on any submanifold of $\stableK$.

 \begin{corollary} Under the premise of \Cref{prop:lqrcost}, let $h = f|_{ \substableK}$, where $\substableK \subset \stableK$ is an embedded Riemannian submanifold with the induced connection.
-Then, $h$ is smooth and under the usual identification of tangent bundle
+Then, $h$ is smooth and under the usual identification of the tangent bundle

 Furthermore, $\hess{h}$ is a self-adjoint operator and can be characterized as follows: for any $E,F \in T_K \substableK \subset T_K \stableK$,

 where $\Gamma^{i,j}_{(k,\ell)(p,q)}$ are the Christoffel symbols of $g$ and